I’m late and pedaling furiously on my bike to get somewhere.

-This was me a few years ago.
-Yoga practice showed me there had to be a better way.
+This was me all the time a few years ago, but my yoga practice has shown me there had to be a better way.
 Could I bike quickly without rushing?
 Could I be late for an appointment without self-flagellating all the way there?

 This impatience and irritability is like “the second arrow,” a Buddhist concept that says that we cause ourselves more suffering by lamenting about the way things are.
 We get shot by a circumstance we can’t control: that’s the first arrow.
 Then instead of shooting out, where it may have some efficacy, we turn our weapons around on ourselves: that’s the second arrow.